Top 10 TV Shows of 1971: Nielsen Ratings & Prime-Time Shift

 The top TV shows of 1971 look like a country changing its viewing habits without completely abandoning what came before.
 Westerns are still strong.
 Lucille Ball is still dominant.
 Variety is still a major force.
 But the real momentum now belongs to medical drama, crime drama, and event programming that feels more contemporary than the old small-town or frontier comfort formulas.

-For Gen X, this is the part of the early 70s where prime time starts looking less like a holdover from the 60s and more like the decade people actually remember.
+For a lot of us who later met this era through reruns, this is where early-70s prime time starts looking less like a holdover from the 60s and more like the decade we actually remember.

 What was the most watched TV show of 1971?